smice-art/smice-art/README.md

 ## Hi there!
 I'm Claudio 👋 3D Artist & Developer

 ### 🧑‍🎨 About Me
-I am a 3D Artist based in Germany with a great affection for mathematical 3D shapes.
+I am a 3D Artist with a great affection for mathematical 3D shapes.
 Everything here revolves around software-based Digital Art, created with Blender and Python scripts.

 ### 💬 I’m currently...
 ....working on this GitHub space